VenkateshShanbhag/AndroidApp/README.md

 * ##### Webhooks :
-  Create webhooks to access the time series collection data and the tracking collection for displaying all vehicles.
+  Create [webhooks](https://docs.mongodb.com/realm/services/) (Navigate to 3rd party services, Click on add service, click on </>HTTP) to access the time series collection data and the tracking collection for displaying all vehicles.

   Function : GetTimeline : Returns all coordinates for requested vehicle for 1 hour.